codefellows/seattle-javascript-401d15/class-21-intro-to-angular-webpack/README.md

   * **Overview**
     * **Angular.js** is a JS based front-end web application framework
     * it is built on top of the idea that declarative programming should be used to create UIs and connect functional components
-      * imperative programming should be left to defining an application's buisness logic
+      * imperative programming should be left to defining an application's business logic
     * **Angular.js** has a few key design constructs that should be considered when constructing your application
       * decouple DOM manipulation from application logic
       * decouple the client side from the server side